 What is the common goal of your coaching staff?

 Number one, we're committed to helping our football players as student-athletes go on to four-year colleges.
 Each coach is committed to doing that through the academic and athletic progress of each player.

 Getting your college degree is our number 1 priority and mission!
 Playing football well will hopefully get it paid for!

 What work ethic do you expect from your team on and off the playing field?

-- Two: do your best and a little bit more.
+- Do your best and a little bit more.
 We expect our players to work hard and give everything they've got, even when they don't feel like it.
 Having a positive attitude and great effort is expected.

 As a parent, if you had a son who was a potential candidate to play at FCC, what would be the key selling point(s) over other community colleges?

 What is your opinion of the local high school talent?

 I think the Central Valley is one of the best regions of football in the state.
-The talent we have available in the district, and we have a great district, is tremendous.
-The players have been well coached, and that is a testament to the level of coaching in the high schools.
+The talent we have available to us at Fresno City College is tremendous.
+The players are well coached and prepared.
+That in itself is a testament to the level of coaching we have in our high schools.
 Because of this we get players that are ready to take on college football.

 What can you say about the strength of the Valley Conference?